MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ms.date: 01/28/2020
 ms.service: crm-online
 ms.topic: article
-title: Set up Dynamics 365 Guides after signing up for a subscription ms.reviewer: v-brycho
+title: Create a Common Data Service environment and install the Dynamics 365 Guides solution as part of the setup process ms.reviewer: v-brycho
 ---